nadaletheking/terraform-a/README.md

 Update the Terraform configuration to get the latest Amazon Linux AMI automatically instead of using a hardcoded AMI ID.

 - Use Environment Variables in Terraform
-Pass the AWS region and other configuration values as environment variables and use them in Terraform instead of hardcoding values.
-Apply Terraform with environment variables.
+Pass the AWS region and other configuration values as dynamic variables and use them in Terraform instead of hardcoding values.
+Apply Terraform with variables from CLI.

 **This step takes you one step forward in improving the way we work on our deployment and CI processes.**